projectchrono/chrono/doxygen/documentation/module_vehicle/wheeled_suspension.md

 ## Rigid suspension {#wheeled_suspension_ChRigidSuspension}

 Trivial assembly with spindles directly attached to an axle tube pinned to the chassis.
+It is typical for farm tractors and combine harvesters.

 See [ChRigidSuspension](@ref chrono::vehicle::ChRigidSuspension) and [RigidSuspension](@ref chrono::vehicle::RigidSuspension).